Susan Langley: Early life and education

-Professional career
+Career

 Having travelled in Australia after university, she joined Thomson Tour Operators as a programme manager and held various roles from 1987 to 1996, and then PricewaterhouseCoopers as a principal consultant working with a range of FTSE companies (1996–98), before becoming Chief Operating Officer of Hiscox.
 With Lloyd's of London from 2007 until 2012, Langley served as Director for North America and Market Development, Director of Lloyd's Asia and Chair of Lloyd's Japan, before joining the Department for Business and Trade as Chief Executive Officer for Financial and Professional Services from 2013 to 2015.

-A Senior Independent Director for UKAR (Northern Rock Asset Management and Bradford & Bingley) since 2010, Langley chairs Gallagher UK since 2015, and served as Lead NED at HMG Home Office (2014–22) as well as a Trustee of Macmillan Cancer Support from 2017 to 2021.
+A Senior Independent Director for UKAR (Northern Rock Asset Management and Bradford & Bingley) since 2010, Langley chairs Gallagher UK since 2015, and served as Lead NED at HMG Home Office (2014–22).

-Civic service

 Elected to represent Aldgate Ward on the Court of Aldermen since 2018, Langley served as Sheriff of the City of London for 2023–24.

+2025: Lady Mayor of London

-Lady Mayor for the 2025–26 term, Dame Susan is the third woman (Note: Dame Mary Donaldson (for 1983/84) and Dame Fiona Woolf (for 2013/14) previously served as Lord Mayor of London.) to hold the office since its establishment in the 13th century and the first styled as Lady Mayor of London.
+Langley is the Lady Mayor of London for the 2025–26 term, Langley is the third woman (Note: After Dame Mary Donaldson (for 1983/84) and Dame Fiona Woolf (for 2013/14).) to hold the office since its establishment in the 13th century and the first styled as Lady Mayor of London.